mickfuzz/phd4/_posts/thesis_chapters/2025-4-1-Introduction.md

 ### On utility and Design-based research

 Design based research is not a uniform practice with set methodology but there is a general consensus in guiding principles.
 For Sandoval [-@sandoval_conjecture_2014], these involve joint work on a project and theoretical refinement, iterative design process involving phases of planning delivery, evaluation working towards outcomes of interest.
 While DBR is explored in a more nuanced way in Chapter 3, it is worth noting at this stage that it provides practical tools which are complementary with CHAT, to undertake and to represent complex learning designs taking place in authentic learning environments.
 In particular, DBR provides means to fulfil a key motivation of this research, to guide and to represent the evolution of a useful game making pedagogy.
 As remarked earlier, the format of academic research papers, even those focused on practice, often eschews methodological detail in favour of analysis and results.
 Hoadley notes "the usual study presents a technology fully formed as if it had risen from the oceans like Venus herself" [@hoadley_creating_2002].
 To address this issue Chapter 4 of this thesis incorporates a design narrative, a process adopted from DBR, which I explain and justify in Chapters 3.

+## PARKED

+To counter this dominance, Papert and Turkle [-@papert_epistemological_1990] highlighted the value of a more concrete computing pedagogy, likening the process to bricolage, a craft-based approach where participants become very familiar with their tools and materials.

+The celebration here is of pluralism rather than the culturally prevalent perspective privileging abstraction.
+Abstraction is not seen as undesirable, and indeed, is present in much of Papert's work.
+For example, the importance of reducing barriers to learning coding through structural abstraction and thus the simplification of learning environments.